Exploring Fertility Testing

 Some women, especially as they get older, have a high FSH one month, only to have a normal FSH the next.
 Does this mean that they will get pregnant?
 What about those who have two high values and one normal?
 Studies have documented that those women with consistently high FSH have very little chance of conceiving (less than one percent, even with IVF), and those who have one or two normal values and one or two abnormal values have about a five percent chance of conceiving.
 These women are fast approaching sterility, and their chances of conceiving are much improved with donated eggs from a young donor.

-Ovarian reserve testing is a must for any infertile couple hoping to become pregnant.
+Fertility testing is a must for any couple hoping to become pregnant.
 For those women with normal ovarian reserve test results, it is important to remember that normal results do not assure conception.
 Pregnancy is a complicated business that relies on a number of factors.
 The value of the test only exists if the test is abnormal, and it is very important that you understand this concept to avoid undue stress and aggravation.